connexcs/docs/docs/creating-user-account.md

 ![alt text][user-popup]

+5. Log into the ConnexCS Control Panel.

 5. Click `Save`.

 	ConnexCS Control Panel confirms that it has created a new user account.

 	You can see an entry for the new user account on the Users and Groups page.

-6. (Optional) To abort creating the user account, click X located at the top-right corner of the pop-up.
+6. (Optional) To abort creating the user account, click `X` located at the top-right corner of the pop-up.

 [user-popup]: /setup/img/user-popup.png "user-popup"